← Insights from Philippine History

 In December 1898, Spain ceded the Philippines to the United States by the Treaty of Paris, ending the Spanish-American War.
 Article III of that treaty included Sulu within the territorial cession.
 There is a significant legal problem with this.

 Spain did not have the legal authority to cede what it did not effectively possess.
-The 1851 re-occupation of Jolo had given Spain a fortified presence but not consolidated administrative control over the Sulu archipelago.
+Even after Spain established a permanent garrison at Jolo in 1876, it held a fortified presence but not consolidated administrative control over the Sulu archipelago.
 The Sultanate continued to function.
 Customary and Islamic law continued to govern Tausug daily life.
 The Sultan continued to receive foreign envoys and to administer his court.
 By the standard of effective occupation that European international law of the period demanded for valid sovereignty claims, Spain’s possession of Sulu was, at best, partial and contested.

 When the United States assumed its inherited claim, it discovered the practical reality almost immediately.
 American forces landed in Jolo in May 1899 and found themselves dealing with a functioning indigenous polity, not an administered colonial territory.
 The U.S. military commander on the scene, Brigadier General John C. Bates, was directed to negotiate.

 The result was the Bates Treaty, signed on August 20, 1899, by Bates on behalf of the United States and by Sultan Jamalul Kiram II on behalf of Sulu.
-The treaty was bilingual (English and Tausug-Arabic) and consisted of twenty-one articles.
+(The corpus underpinning this series ends around 1898–1900; the particulars of the Bates Treaty that follow rest on the standard American-period historiography — Gowing, Tan, and others — rather than on corpus sources.)
+The treaty was bilingual (English and Tausug-Arabic) and, by those accounts, consisted of twenty-one articles.
 Its key provisions were:

 Whether the Bates Treaty constituted a recognition of Sulu sovereignty or a protectorate arrangement was disputed from the moment of signing.
 The American negotiators framed it as a temporary expedient — a way to neutralize Sulu while the United States dealt with the larger Philippine-American War in Luzon.
 The Sultan and his court understood it as a treaty between sovereigns, with explicit recognition of his continued authority over religious and customary matters.